WIVT: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Since WBGH operates as part of the WIVT twinstick, its second digital subchannel now carries WBGH in 720p high definition as of February 9, 2010.
 The official plan was to broadcast WBGH-CD in high definition in the future with the Federal Communications Commission (FCC) roll-out plan for low-power digital stations.
 The plan took effect when WBGH-CD flash cut to digital in August 2015.

 Analog-to-digital conversion

-WIVT shut down its analog signal, over UHF channel 34, after midnight on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WIVT shut down its analog signal, over UHF channel 34, after midnight on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition VHF channel 4 to UHF channel 34 for post-transition operations.